buildkite/docker-buildkite-agent/README.md

 Another approach is to use the [environment agent hook](https://buildkite.com/docs/agent/hooks) to pull down the key into the container’s file system before the `git checkout` occurs.
 Note: the key will exist in Docker’s file system unless it is destroyed.

+## Customizing the image on boot

+The default entrypoint will look for any scripts in `/docker-entrypoint.d/` and run them.
+This allows for bootstrap scripts to be mounted into the agent to install things (via apk or pip) before the agent starts.

 ## Say hi!

 Come and say hi in the #docker channel in the [Buildkite Chat](https://chat.buildkite.com) slack room!